Iowa Child Health & Development Record

-The Iowa Child Health and Development Record (CHDR) forms were developed to guide and document children's health maintenance visits from birth up to age 18.
+The Iowa EPSDT Care for Kids program developed the Iowa Child Health & Development Record (CHDR) forms to guide and document children's health maintenance visits from birth up to age 18.
 The CHDR forms have helped identify developmental milestones, risk factors, and potential red flags for referral.

 Risk factors in a child's life include nutrition concerns and family stressors.
 Developmental "red flags" signal the need for further assessment, and evaluation of delay or potential for delay.

-While they may continue to be helpful and free, the CHDR forms are no longer being kept up to date.
-The Iowa EPSDT Care for Kids program now recommends the use of Bright Futures materials and tools, developed and maintained by the American Academy of Pediatrics (AAP).
+In addition to the Iowa CHDR forms, the Care for Kids program also recommends the use of materials and tools from the Bright Futures Tool and Resource Kit, developed and maintained by the American Academy of Pediatrics (AAP).

-Iowa Child Health and Development Record were developed with assistance and input from the:
+The Iowa CHDR forms were developed with assistance and input from:

 Iowa CDHR Forms